-In each of the preceding examples, we see a blurring of the lines between organizations and their customers, suppliers, and competitors.
+In each case we see a blurring of the lines between organizations and their customers, suppliers, and competitors.
 As these boundaries become less clear, a new conception of the firm is needed, one that can account for the dynamic, interconnected nature of the business world.

-The significance of this analogy for the business world should not be overlooked.
-The future will be characterized by not competition between firms, in the traditional sense, but rather by competition between networks.
-Successful organizations will be those that can rapidly assemble team members and resources as project work demands.
+Evolutionary competition is characterized by mutation and natural selection, where random mutation results in lots of lightweight, low-risk experiments, and nature selects the most fit to be reproduced.
+Successful organizations will be those that can rapidly assemble team members and resources as project work demands, adapt that work in to create ever more value for customers.
 They will be flexible enough to quickly scale up to take advantage of opportunities or overcome challenges, and adaptable enough to scale down before cost pressure eliminates profitability.

 As with successful genes in the natural world, successful business modules will be copied and spread widely, tested in new market environments and gradually adapted to local conditions.
-Unsuccessful modules will die out, though perhaps stored in somebody’s mind (or computer database) for use in another situation at some future date.
+Unsuccessful modules will die out, though perhaps stored in somebody’s mind (or computer database) for use in another place and time.

 In this biological model of the organization, there is no need to worry about whether a resource lies inside or outside the formal boundaries of your firm.
 What matters is whether they lie within your network where they can be brought together on short-notice when they are required.